visualdenniss/dev-resources/readme.md

 Compilation of useful resources for frontend web developers.
 Work in progress.
+Currently unsorted with no categorisation.
+But there might be!

 If you want to contribute: